badlydrawnrob/anki/source/docs/highlight/index.md

 6. Use the search box and search for `--color-code` variables
 7. <s>You can find an example of a code highlight </s>

+**Note:** Your changes will be lost every time you download a new release of Anki Themes and import the Note Types to your deck.

 -----